micmejia/bible-dump/NKJV/Judges/Judg 16.md

 Then Delilah said to Samson, "Look, you have mocked me and told me lies.
 Now, please tell me what you may be bound with."

 ###### 11
-So he said to her, "If they bind me securely with new ropes [^a]that have never been used, then I shall become weak, and be like any _other_ man."
+So he said to her, "If they bind me securely with new ropes that have never been used, then I shall become weak, and be like any _other_ man."

 ###### 12
 Therefore Delilah took new ropes and bound him with them, and said to him, "The Philistines _are_ upon you, Samson!"
 And _men were_ lying in wait, staying in the room.
 But he broke them off his arms like a thread.